 I will make the wilderness a pool of water,

-Isaiah brought his prophetic messages into a land that was devoid of true spirituality – the people were engaged in a futile pursuit of false gods and idols that could not give true life or sustenance, having turned their backs upon the Lord who had brought then into the good land.
-Nevertheless, the prophet spoke loving words of life to them, words with the power to restore and renew their land and their spirits if they would receive them
+Isaiah brought his prophetic messages into a land that was devoid of authentic spirituality.
+The people were engaged in a futile pursuit of false gods and idols that could not provide abundant life, having turned their backs upon the Lord who had brought then into the good land.
+Nevertheless, the prophet spoke loving words of life to them, words with the power to restore and renew their land and their spirits, if they would receive them.

-Hundreds of years later, Jesus walked that land bringing the good news of the kingdom of heaven.
-He would perform the ultimate sacrifice on the cross that would open the door to salvation, and the Holy Spirit would then be able to provide living water and sustenance for their souls.
+Hundreds of years later, Jesus walked that same land bringing good news of the kingdom of heaven.
+He would perform the ultimate sacrifice on the cross that would open the door to salvation, such that the Holy Spirit would be able to provide ever-flowing living water, giving sustenance to their souls.

-Once when Jesus was thirsty, He came to a well and asked a Samaritan woman for a drink.
-She had been living far away from God, and Jesus knew all the details of her wayward life.
-But instead of condemning her, Jesus loved her, and spoke gently to her on the hope of salvation for all who turn to God.
+One time when Jesus was thirsty, He came to a water well and asked a Samaritan woman to give Him a drink.
+She had been living far from God, and in His Spirit Jesus knew her and all the details of her wayward life, and loved her.
+Instead of condemning her for a series of poor choices, Jesus spoke gently to her, offering her the hope of salvation which is there for all who turn to God.
+Picking up in their conversation, we read from the gospel of John:

-Confused, the woman noted that Jesus didn’t even have a water jar – how could He give her living water?
+Confused, the woman noted that Jesus didn’t even have a water jar – how could He possibly give her this living water?

-As a result, the woman believed that Jesus was the Christ, and ran to get her fellow townspeople.
-Many of them who came also believed and were saved as a result of her loving action.
-She had been the town outcast, now she was its salvation.
+As a result, the woman believed that Jesus was the Messiah, or Christ, and ran to tell her fellow townspeople.
+Many of them who came out to see Jesus also believed, and were eternally saved as a result of her loving action.
+She had previously been the town outcast, now she was its salvation.

-Isaiah’s prophecy is being fulfilled today on many levels.
+Isaiah’s prophecy of refreshment is still being fulfilled today on many levels.
 Physically, the land of Israel brings a bountiful harvest to the world from land that was once dry and barren.
-Fresh water, hard work and ingenious irrigation methods have been some of the tools of this miracle.
+Fresh water, hard work, and ingenious irrigation methods have been some of the tools used as part of this miracle.

-This is also happening with the living water.
-God’s kingdom, which started in the land of Israel, is spreading throughout the whole world, bringing eternal life to dry and barren souls in every nation on the globe.
-The Messiah’s flowing Spirit is filling hearts, welling up to form a living spring in dry places.
-Pools of life-giving water are gathering, bringing hope in a desert wilderness and new life to all who seek it.
+This is also happening today with the living water.
+God’s kingdom, which started as a small seed in the land of Israel, is growing and spreading throughout the whole world, bringing eternal life to dry and barren souls from every nation on the globe.
+The Messiah’s Spirit is filling hearts, welling up to form a living spring in dry places.
+Pools of life-giving spiritual water are gathering, bringing hope in a desert wilderness and new life to all who would seek it.

 Reflection